lulu-2021/company_scope/README.md

 ===============
 There are three main steps in adding multi-tenancy/company to your app with company_scope:

-1. Decide on a process of determining the company/account.
+1. Determining the company/account.
 Such as using the sub-domain.
 2. Setting the current company and controller based setup.
 3. Scoping your models.

-### Decide on a process of determining the company/account ###
+### Process of determining the company/account

 In the current version a helper_method called "current_company" is added to the Controller, where you add the method "company_setup".
-You have therefore two choices.
-Either you use the company_scope gem process included Rack Middleware or your own process to set the instance of "Company" into "request.env".
+The gem includes Rack Middleware that injects the "Company ID" into "request.env".

-The included Rack Middleware can be inserted into the Rails Application stack in the config section of 'application.rb'.
+The included Rack Middleware is inserted into the Rails Application stack automatically and you need to let it know what the model is called that is handling the scoping - see example
+below: (i.e. adding the company_scope.company_model name as a sym)

 ```ruby
 module YourRailsApp